 Sebastian Sevignani obtained a degree in communications, philosophy, and psychology at the University of Salzburg, Austria, where he finished his PhD in 2014.
-Currently he is assistant professor in General and Theoretical Sociology at the Friedrich-Schiller-University in Jena, Germany.
+Currently he is assistant professor in General and Theoretical Sociology at the Friedrich-Schiller-University in Jena, Germany and interim professor in Media Economics and Media Management at the Institute of Media Studies at Paderborn University.

 His research focus lies on social theory and theories of society, critical media and communications studies, digital capitalism, privacy, and a critical theory of human needs.

 He is author of the book Privacy and Capitalism in the Age of Social Media (2016, London).